MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-uproject.md

 By default, Visual Studio generates only one target: **Development - Win64**.
 This target builds and launches the Unreal Editor with your game project loaded.

-If you opened the folder for the Lyra game sample project in Visual Studio, try debugging by following these steps:
+If you opened the folder for the Lyra game sample project in Visual Studio, try out debugging by following these steps:

 1. In Visual Studio, open `LyraGameplayAbility_RangedWeapon.cpp`.
 Either search for that file in the Search pane of the **Solution Explorer** or find it under **Games** > **LyraStarterGame** > **Source** > **LyraGame** > **Weapons** > **LyraGameplayAbility_RangedWeapon.cpp**.
-1. In `LyraGameplayAbility_RangedWeapon.cpp`, go to line 477.
-You should see the function: `void ULyraGameplayAbility_RangedWeapon::OnTargetDataReadyCallback`
+1. In `LyraGameplayAbility_RangedWeapon.cpp`, go to about line 477.
+Look for the function: `void ULyraGameplayAbility_RangedWeapon::OnTargetDataReadyCallback`.
 1. Place a breakpoint on the function by pressing **F9**.
 1. Run the sample game in Visual Studio by choosing **Debug** > **Start Debugging**.
 Give the Unreal Engine Editor some time to load the game.
 1. In the Unreal Engine Editor, choose the Play button on the toolbar (or press `Alt+p`) to start the game.